 Effective July 1, 2015, all existing customers and new customers who wish to ship lithium metal batteries without equipment (UN3090) via UPS® Air services must obtain pre-approval from UPS Airlines.
 This requirement is to ensure that proper training has occurred and that all applicable safety regulations are properly followed for such shipments.

-The pre-approval requirement applies to lithium metal battery shipments that are considered lightly regulated (such as small cells or batteries), as well as to battery shipments that are fully regulated and require dangerous goods shipping papers.
+The pre-approval requirement applies to lithium metal battery shipments that are fully regulated and require dangerous goods shipping papers.
 Fully regulated shipments will also require a separate UPS Dangerous Goods Agreement.

 Obtain Pre-Approval from UPS

 - Contact name, title, telephone number, and email address

 - Company Name, UPS Small Package account number(s), if applicable, and corresponding shipping address(es)